sodonnel/rocksdb-benchmark/readme.md

 ### Flatbuffer vs Protobuf Throughput

 Again testing with a 4GB RocksDB cache, we can see the relative performance of Flatbuffers vs Protobuf.
-Note that in this test, only a single value is accessed from the deserialised object, namely the inode / objectID.
+Note that in this test, only a single value is accessed from the deserialised object, namely the iNode / objectID.
 As we saw previously, this is a use case which strongly favours Flatbuffers.
 However, we know the Flatbuffer message size is about 240 bytes, vs 128 for Proto, which means the RocksDB retrieval overhead for Proto is less.
 Each test was run 3 times:

 ```
 Benchmark                                        (tableName)   Mode  Cnt      Score      Error  Units